Venkatasai1909/life-skills-track/prevention-of-sexual-harrasment.md

 - Seek legal advice if necessary: If the harassment persists, escalates, or if you encounter barriers in addressing the situation, you may want to consult with a lawyer or seek legal advice to understand your rights and explore available legal options.

-So, it's always import to be in good environment where you will get respect, peace and surround by well-wishers.
+So, it's always important to be in good environment where you will get respect, peace and surrounded by well-wishers.